Cross-Country Learning for National Infectious Disease Forecasting Using European Data: Conclusion

 COVID-19 highlighted the persistent risk posed by large-scale infectious-disease events and the need for stronger preparedness.
 Reliable short-term forecasts can support timely, evidence-based decisions by public health authorities and healthcare services, for example by anticipating surges, supporting staffing and capacity planning, and informing the timing and intensity of non-pharmaceutical interventions.
 Focusing on Cyprus, our results suggest that, across ML models, cross-country augmentation of the training data with additional European countries can improve predictive performance compared to training on Cyprus alone and to baseline methods, with a 14-day lookback window providing a strong and consistent operating point across settings.

-Within the broader spectrum of infectious diseases, future work could extend the framework to forecast healthcare-burden indicators such as hospitalisations and intensive care unit (ICU) admissions, and to evaluate transfer, adaptation, and robustness strategies that remain effective under evolving variants, behavioural changes, and shifting reporting practices.
+Within the broader spectrum of infectious diseases, future work could extend the framework to forecast healthcare-burden indicators such as hospitalisations and intensive care unit (ICU) admissions.
+Further directions include evaluating the approach across multiple target countries, as well as incorporating contextual and exogenous information (e.g., policies, variant dynamics) to better capture cross-country heterogeneity and improve robustness under evolving conditions.